 41. Due to the wide use of tiles for wall and floor designs in Portugal, it is known by many as the ‘country of tiles’.
 They even have a National Tile Museum in Lisbon where you can learn about the history of tiles and their evolution over time in the country.

-42. It has been seen that the Portuguese women have a longer lifespan than men.
+42. It has been seen that Portuguese women have a longer lifespan than men.
 They are known to live almost 6 years longer than men.

-44. The Late-Gothic Manueline style of architecture that is prevalent in many historic Portuguese structures was named after King Manuel.
+44. The Late-Gothic Manueline style of architecture that is prevalent in many historic Portuguese structures was named after the King of Portugal Manuel.
 Characterized by highly lavish ornamentation, this style of design stemmed from the wealth accumulated by mostly sea-trade, which is also why the ornamentation usually resembled coral, seaweed, and algae.

 46. On a much lighter note: Portugal has made it illegal to urinate in the ocean.
 It's just one of those weird laws in Portugal.

-47. Portugal was the 6th country in Europe to legalize same-sex marriage back in 2010.
+47.> Next of the facts about Portugal: it was the 6th country in Europe to legalize same-sex marriage back in 2010.

 48. ‘Capela de Ossos’ is a small chapel made out of human bones.
 These bones belonged to 1,245 monks and were displaced while the chapel was being built.
 Portugal has a few other ‘bone chapels’ as well and the use of displaced bones in such a fashion was quite common.